LaughingHyena279/BoxOfRockets/README.md

 #### Do not contact mod authors directly for support.

-All support must be directed to the relevant discussion channel on the Wabbajack Discord.
-Pirated games and mods are not supported
+All support must be directed to the relevant discussion channel on the Animonculory discord server Pirated games and mods are not supported

 ## Requirements before installing

 - Current build version of Wabbajack.
-This can be found on the Wabbajack Discord linked above.
+This can be found at the Wabbajack Github linked above
 - Clean install of Kerbal Space Program.
 (I use the Steam Version, so experience on the GoG version may vary)
 - 3.16GB of space for downloads, 7.24GB for install, for a total of 10.4GB space.